kingharrison/rules.rockdafloor/README.md

 ## Intermediate

+Battle Rounds Up To 30 Seconds

-Top Rocks - Hips and shoulders can face different directions.
+* Top Rocks: Hips and shoulders can face different directions.
 Higher level variations of steps and entrances are recognized.
-Transitions - Transitions can leave the ground.
+* Transitions: Transitions can leave the ground.
-Footwork - Looking to be performed up on the knuckles.
+* Footwork: Looking to be performed up on the knuckles.
-Power Move - All power moves recognized up to one and a quarter revolution.
+* Power Move: All power moves recognized up to one and a quarter revolution.
 Pauses in between spins will allow more recognition.
-Freeze - When inverted can have two points of contact with the ground.
+* Freeze: When inverted can have two points of contact with the ground.
-Acro - Can alternate between hands and feet.
+* Acro: Can alternate between hands and feet.
-Finals Round 1 Compulsory - DEMO
-1. Intermediate Compulsory routine
-2. Two Front Rocks, Two Indian Steps
-3. Transition to floor
-4. Minimum sixstep, two CC’s, one frosty freezes in both directions,
-5. Minimum one and ½ sixstep into chair freeze.

 ## Advanced

+Battle Rounds Up To 45 Seconds

-Top Rocks - Hips and shoulders can face different directions.
+* Top Rocks: Hips and shoulders can face different directions.
 Higher level variations of steps and entrances are recognized.
-Transitions - Transitions can leave the ground.
+* Transitions: Transitions can leave the ground.
-Footwork - Looking to be performed up on the knuckles.
+* Footwork: Looking to be performed up on the knuckles.
-Power Move - No limitations
+* Power Move: No limitations
-Freeze - Can have one point of contact
+* Freeze: Can have one point of contact
-Acro - Acro up to one flip and two twists, in any combination
+* Acro: Acro up to one flip and two twists, in any combination

 ## Elite

+Battle Rounds Up To One Minute

-Top Rocks - Hips and shoulders can face different directions.
+* Top Rocks: Hips and shoulders can face different directions.
 Higher level variations of steps and entrances are recognized.
-Transitions - Transitions can leave the ground.
+* Transitions: Transitions can leave the ground.
-Footwork - Looking to be performed up on the knuckles.
+* Footwork: Looking to be performed up on the knuckles.
-Power Move - No limitations
+* Power Move: No limitations
-Freeze - Can have one point of contact
+* Freeze: Can have one point of contact
-Acro - Acro up to one flip and two twists, in any combination
+* Acro: Acro up to one flip and two twists, in any combination